 Towell Lake has a very large shad population that produces big bass and a decent crappie population.
 Largemouth bass are extremely abundant, especially below the slot length limit of 12-15 inches.
 A few largemouth bass over 8 pounds are caught every year and fish over 20 inches are common.
-Anglers using lures imitating injured shad report good luck for bigger fish, especially at dusk into the night.
+Anglers using lures imitating injured shad report good luck for bigger fish, especially at dusk into the night in spring and summer.
 Anglers have found success in March and October fishing for crappie off the edges of dead vegetation.
 Anglers should expect crappie to average about 8 inches in length.
-Channel catfish are stocked annually and anglers targeting them are having success during the summer, especially from the dam.
+Channel catfish are stocked annually and anglers targeting them are having success during the summer, especially bank anglers fishing from the dam.
 Normally, boat anglers fishing around the downed trees on the north side of the lake or the dam area, in early July, seem to experience the best catches.
-However, bank anglers were very successful catching channel catfish, during 2018.
+However, bank anglers were very successful catching channel catfish, during 2019.
 Catfish anglers are successful at night fishing from the bank with baits that smell bad or bleed.
 Springtime redear sunfish fishing can be very good with live baits in deep submerged brush or when fish are shallow spawning.
 Fishing at Towell Lake can be very rewarding; all it takes is a little time and patience to figure out what strategy works best.